The Ultimate Guide to Google Performance Max Campaigns [2025]

 Useful PMax Google features

-Ad extensions expand your ads and make them more engaging.
-They add more useful and interesting information about your products below your ad.
-Examples of ad extensions include locations, additional links, prices, a phone number to call you, and more.
-To explain some of them:
+Ad assets (formally ad extensions) expand your PMax ads and make them more engaging, as they do with standard campaigns.
+They add useful and interesting information about your products below your ad.
+Examples of ad extensions include locations, sitelinks, price extensions, phone number, and more.

 Sitelinks: links to specific pages on a website